 Mostly, no more than 20% of text coincidence can be tolerated, while more means the text is not original.
 Although, even if that 20% is just a single copy-pasted piece of text, it’s considered borrowed.

-What percentage of plagiarism is acceptable in university
+What percentage of plagiarism is acceptable at university

 How much plagiarism is allowed also depends on the type of the paper.
 The acceptable percentage varies within the limit of the mentioned 20%.
 Each case is individual, and the educational institution, the teacher, and the nature of the detected similarities should be taken into account.
 However, obviously, how much plagiarism is allowed in research paper differs when we talk about a regular essay or a dissertation.